christophergaldi6/Data_Science/README.md

 # Data Science

-A collection of data science projects focusing on the utilization of Linear Regression, Logistical Regression, K-Means, Clustering, and other methods to analyze problems and provide solutions using data in Jupyter Notebooks using Pandas, Numpy, and other Python libraries.
+A collection of projects focusing on the utilization of Linear Regression, Logistical Regression, K-Means, Hierarchal Agglomerative Clustering, and other methods to analyze problems and provide solutions using data in Jupyter Notebooks using Pandas, Numpy, and other Python libraries.

 ## Project List